weilan-yuan/COPD_machine-learning/README.md

 5: result_1024 (result file)
-   feature_importance (plot):only use the xgboost method to get the all feature importance. allfeature file: Result from above (2,3 code) include the 5 clinical features and 9 SNPs OR values. clinical file:  Result from above (2,3 code） just only include the 5 clinical feaures OR values. feature_snp file: Result from above (2,3 code) just only incule the 9 SNPs OR values.
+   feature_importance (plot):only use the xgboost method to get the all feature importance. allfeature file: Result from above (2,3 code) include the 5 clinical features and 9 SNPs OR values. clinical file:  Result from above (2,3 code） just only include the 5 clinical feaures. feature_snp file: Result from above (2,3 code) just only incule the 9 SNPs OR values.